santipabWannakiri/spring-boot-multiple-log-aop/README.md

 On the other hand, if our application encounters a major issue, such as being unable to start or the service being down, we can investigate from system.log.

-## Multiple log
+## Configuration multiple log
+There are big major 2 way to configure separate log file.
+Which both of way there are pros and cons at following.

-1. Using Multiple Appenders in Configuration (Preferred):
+`1.
+Using Multiple Appenders in Configuration :`

 Pros:
-Centralized Configuration: Manages all logging settings in a single logback-spring.xml file, promoting consistency and maintainability.\
+* Centralized Configuration: Manages all logging settings in a single logback-spring.xml file, promoting consistency and maintainability.
-Efficient Resource Management: Appenders are shared across the application, reducing memory overhead and potential logging conflicts.\
+* Efficient Resource Management: Appenders are shared across the application, reducing memory overhead and potential logging conflicts.
-Granular Control: Allows fine-tuning of log levels, file locations, formats, and rotation policies for each appender.\
+* Granular Control: Allows fine-tuning of log levels, file locations, formats, and rotation policies for each appender.
-Dynamic Configuration: Can be modified at runtime without code changes (if using libraries like Logback's JMXConfigurator).\
+* Dynamic Configuration: Can be modified at runtime without code changes (if using libraries like Logback's JMXConfigurator).

 Cons:
-Initial Setup: Requires understanding of logging frameworks and configuration syntax.
+* Initial Setup: Requires understanding of logging frameworks and configuration syntax.

-2. Creating New Logger Instances:
+`2.
+Creating New Logger Instances:`

 Pros:
-Code-Level Control: Logs can be directed to specific files from within code, offering flexibility for certain use cases.\
+* Code-Level Control: Logs can be directed to specific files from within code, offering flexibility for certain use cases.
-Customization: Can tailor logging behavior for specific components or modules.
+* Customization: Can tailor logging behavior for specific components or modules.

 Cons:
-Potential Overhead: Creating many logger instances can increase memory usage and logging overhead.\
+* Potential Overhead: Creating many logger instances can increase memory usage and logging overhead.
-Management Complexity: Tracking and managing multiple logger instances can become cumbersome.\
+* Management Complexity: Tracking and managing multiple logger instances can become cumbersome.
-Configuration Scattering: Logging settings are dispersed throughout code, making maintenance and global changes challenging.
+* Configuration Scattering: Logging settings are dispersed throughout code, making maintenance and global changes challenging.

 Best Practices:
 Prioritize configuration-based logging: This approach is generally recommended for most Spring Boot applications due to its centralized management, efficiency, and flexibility.\